Many homeowners are eager to get their roof inspected when they book with us.

 Firstly, safety must be considered.
-As such our roof will be inspected if it is safe to do so.
+As such your roof will only be inspected if it is safe to do so.

-For the internal roof cavity to be inspected will depend on the dimensions of the manhole and roof cavity.
+For instance, an inspection of the internal roof cavity will depend on the dimensions of the manhole and roof cavity.

-The manhole must be 400mm x 500mm to considered safe for an inspector to enter.
+The manhole must be 400mm x 500mm to be considered safe for an inspector to enter.

 Similarly, the crawl space must be 600mm x 600mm for it to be safe to inspect.